zogzog/cubicweb/doc/book/en/devweb/views/table.rst

 By the same way, you can display additional actions for the selected entities by setting `add_view_actions` layout option to `True`.
-This will add actions returned by the view's :meth:`~cubicweb.web.views.TableMixIn.table_actions`.
+This will add actions returned by the view's :meth:`~cubicweb.web.views.tableview.TableMixIn.table_actions`.

 You can notice that all columns of the result set are not displayed.
 This is because of given `headers`, implying to display only columns from 0 to